We Need More Science - and Less Spin - on Selenium and Coal Mining

 2. Population Effects Not Proven

 o Lines 199–200, 212–215: There are no comparisons provided for relevant reference lakes or stocking records.
 Low observed fish numbers may reflect stocking practices, migration patterns, or recreational angling pressure—not necessarily selenium-related mortality.
-This is especially relevant considering the absence of toxicity symptoms.
+This is especially relevant considering the absence of toxicity effects.

 3. Data vs. Assertions